 As the preceding table illustrates, the proposed gross one- and two-bedroom rents are slightly above the current Fair Market Rents, whereas the proposed gross three-bedroom rent is below the current Fair Market Rent for a three-bedroom unit.
 Therefore, the subject project's three-bedroom units will be able to accommodate Voucher holders.
 The subject's one- and two-bedroom units are also able to accommodate Voucher holders as long as tenants are willing to pay the difference between the current Fair Market Rents and the proposed gross rents in the unlikely event the subject project had to operate exclusively under LIHTC guidelines.
-Nonetheless, the subject project is expected to retain RA on 14 of the 18 total units and will continue to represent a substantial value within the market.
+Nonetheless, the subject project is expected to retain RA on 10 of the subject units, with a PRA subsidy available to the unassisted tenants residing in the remaining 12 units, and will continue to represent a substantial value within the market.
 This has been considered in our absorption estimates.